-FRAMINGHAM, MA (WHDH) - The Framingham family of one of the Orlando nightclub shooting survivors said they are relieved to know that Angel Colon is safe and recovering.
+FRAMINGHAM, MASS.
+(WHDH) - The Framingham family of one of the Orlando nightclub shooting survivors said they are relieved to know that Angel Colon is safe and recovering.

 Colon, a Framingham native, moved to Florida when he was in high school.
 The 26-year-old was shot several times while at the Pulse Nightclub Saturday.
 He is now recovering at a hospital in Orlando and gave his account of the shooting at a news conference Tuesday.